Mantaray (album): Recording and music

+The songs were written in collaboration with several musicians.
+However "One Mile Below" was composed solely by Siouxsie, for the first time since the 1995 song "New Skin".

 Release and promotion

-Mantaray was released in the UK on 10 September 2007 on W14 Music, a Universal Music Group sublabel.
+Mantaray was released in the UK on 10 September 2007 on W14 Music, a Universal sublabel.
 A U.S. release followed on 2 October on Decca Records.
 In addition to the standard jewel case and a tri-fold Digipak, Mantaray was also released on vinyl in both countries.
 The album was preceded by its first single, "Into a Swan", released one week earlier on 3 September.
 Upon release, Mantaray hit No. 39 in the UK Albums Chart.

 "Here Comes That Day" was released as second single on 29 October and was followed by the album's third and last single, "About to Happen", on 10 March 2008.
 Mantaray was supported by a year long world tour and TV appearances.
 The last show of the tour was filmed and released on the Finale: The Last Mantaray & More Show DVD in 2009.

 In 2022, Mantaray was remastered at Abbey Road Studios to mark its 15th anniversary.
-The remastered version featuring different artwork, was released on streaming and download platforms in December 2022.
-Reissues on translucent red vinyl, black vinyl and CD were out in July 2023 through her official website and online retailers.
+The remastered version featuring different artwork, was released on streaming and download platforms in December.
+A reissue on black vinyl was out in July 2023.